mantidproject/documents/Project-Management/ILL/Instrument_Definitions/IN6/IN6_Geometry.md

  * y = r sin &phi;
  * z = r cos &theta;

-Here a is +1 for instruments scattering to the left, and -1 for instruments scattering to the right.
+Here a = +1 for instruments scattering to the left, and a = -1 for instruments scattering to the right.

 Rotations are then applied to give the rotation from the x-y plane to face the detector:
  * atan(x/z) (about y-axis)